acorn-io/runtime/docs/docs/39-Authoring Acornfiles/02-structure.md

 title: Structure
 ---

-## The top level keys of an Acorn file
+## The top level keys of an Acornfile

-An Acorn file has predefined top level structs, and it is recommended to define them in the following order:
+An Acornfile has predefined top level structs, and it is recommended to define them in the following order:

 ```cue
 args: { // defines arguments the consumer can provide }